drazmo/taplytics-roku/README.md

 To add the Taplytics SDK to a roku channel, first copy the `taplytics` folder into the channel's `/components` directory.

+To see demo running, zip the contents of /source folder and sideload to your Roku device.

 ### Initialization

 Define the Taplytics API and SDK key in the scene component XML file of your channel: